 Withdrawal is an indication that a physical dependence has developed and can be a key indicator of an SUD.
 Withdrawal typically occurs within 48 hours of last use and can last for up to 10 days.

 Another hallmark of a possible SUD is the presence of legal, occupational, or medical consequences.
 Substance use disorders can lead to criminal offenses, fines, or imprisonment.
 Occupational consequences of SUD can be the failure of employer drug screens, excessive absenteeism, declining performance, and eventual job loss.
 Additionally, if your loved one has developed health issues related to their use, or experienced an overdose, there is a very good chance they are experiencing a substance use disorder.

 If you are concerned about a loved one’s substance use disorder , reach out for help.
 Noticing one or more of the signs above can indicate a serious problem.
 Contact a qualified treatment provider to learn about resources in your area and available treatment options.
 Loving someone with a substance use disorder can be challenging, but your support can make a huge difference in their recovery.

 Greenbriar Treatment Center offers comprehensive treatment for Substance Use Disorders.
 We also recognize that family members play a critical role in their loved ones recovery.
 Therefore, Greenbriar offers specialized family programming, allowing loved ones to take an active role in our clientsrecovery.
-For more information, contact us today!
+For more information, contact(opens in a new tab) today!